How Ford Is Reinventing Itself as an AI Infrastructure Play After Its EV Stumble

 The EV Stumble, by the Numbers

 Ford’s Q4 2025 GAAP net loss reached $11.10 billion, driven by $15.50 billion in total special charges that included a $3.20 billion BlueOval SK joint venture disposition charge.
-The Model e segment posted a full-year EBIT loss of $4.81 billion, and Ford guides for a further $4.0 billion to $4.5 billion Model e loss in 2026.
-The EV bet did not pay off on the timeline projected.
+The Model e segment posted a full-year EBIT loss of $4.81 billion.
+In Q1 2026, Model e lost another $777 million, and Ford guides for a total Model e loss of $4.0 billion to $4.5 billion for the full year.
+The EV bet has not paid off on the timeline projected.

 Ford Energy: Repurposing the Factory Floor